Shady Grove station: History

 The station opened on December 15, 1984 as part of a 7 mi, four-station northwestern extension of the Red Line between Grosvenor–Strathmore and Shady Grove stations.
+In 1967, during the initial planning for the Washington Metro, it was nearby Germantown and not Shady Grove was considered for the western terminus of the Red Line.
+There used to be a station called Derwood nearby on the Metropolitan Subdivision.

 In 1996, this station was the site of the Washington Metro's second fatal accident when a train arriving at the station overshot the platform and collided with a parked train awaiting assignment, killing the operator of the moving train.
 The Washington Post reported that the striking train was two months overdue for scheduled brake maintenance.
 A degradation of brake performance could have played a role in the crash.
 The crash, which occurred during the Blizzard of 1996, was caused by a failure in the train's Automatic Train Control system.

 In 2011, as part of a preliminary study, the WMATA examined the possibility of extending the Red Line past the Shady Grove station and to the Metropolitan Grove station by 2040.

 From September 11, 2021 to January 16, 2022, this station was closed due to the Rockville Canopy Replacement Project at Rockville station.
-The station reopened on January 16, 2022.